-If we can gain just 100+ players in our lottery, we’ll replace the funds from our Open Day.
+If we can gain 100+ players in our lottery, we could replace the funds from our Open Day.

-If we gain 200+ players, this could generate the funds to just about meet our minimum annual running costs.
+If we gain 200+ players, each with one or more weekly tickets, this could generate the funds to just about meet our minimum annual running costs.

 If more than 250 people get involved in supporting us via the lottery, the additional funding this generates will help us to do more than just keep going - it will help us with those extra projects, to repair, replace and renew as we go.